Jun 072016

 It searched round and round the tree while I snapped away in the now fairly dark, evening light, hoping for that scarce night shot, in perfect focus, you’re unlikely to get with a 300 mm lens and flash.
 Later, when you edit, is the first time you see what you got or lost.
 Why the bark on the inside of the hole shines as if a light’s on inside must be from the flash.

-So, I deduced the bush babies had borrowed this nest for winter, then left, when the woodpecker evicted them on its return home in early winter.
+So, I deduced the bush babies had borrowed this nest for winter, then left, when the woodpecker evicted them on its return home in early spring.

 While considering some of the strange things, we come across in bush life, I decided to do this article on some bush oddities.
 Not a freak show, rather this, is life as we see it, in the common diversities of nature.
 We refer to these as “things that make you smile.”